bslevin/Cook-With-Us/README.md

 - Traversy Media tutorials on CSS and Flexbox.
 - Dev Ed tutorials.
 - Web Dev tutorials helped with the navbar issue I was having.

+## Acknowledgement
+<a name="acknowledgment"></a>

+> Three months ago I had no idea of what coding intailed.
+I owe so much to seeing the way other people wrote their code.
+Thank you!